Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 ## When do I use a ghost object?

-You usually need a ghost object in cases where following applies
+You usually need a ghost object in cases where following applies:

  * you are building a small data-mapper and want to lazily load data across associations in your object graph
  * you want to initialize objects representing rows in a large dataset